How to Set cURL Authentication - Full Examples Guide

 Authentication Cookies With cURL

-Another popular method of managing authentication is using cookies, which function similarly to bearer tokens.
+Another popular authentication method is using cookies, which function similarly to bearer tokens.
 After the credentials are validated successfully, a cookie value is created and saved to authorize future requests.

 For this example, we'll use the login page on web-scraping.dev: